 - 1 cup of dandelion greens provides 535% of your daily recommended vitamin K intake and 112% of vitamin A. (source)

 Making Dandelion Lip Balm: A Two Step Process

-Specifically for this infusion, I just use the dandelion flower (because they give the lip balm a happy, bright yellow color) and equal parts castor oil (which gives the balm a glossy shin) and sweet almond oil.
+Specifically for this infusion, I just use the dandelion flower (because they give the lip balm a happy, bright yellow color) and equal parts castor oil (which gives the balm a glossy shin and is a great moisturizer) and sweet almond oil.

 Now that you have beautiful, golden, dandelion oil, you can start to make your lip balm.